Kitty Hart-Moxon: Auschwitz II (Birkenau)

 On 6 April 1943, when Kitty was 16, she and her mother arrived at Auschwitz.
-They found jobs working with dead prisoners, which was less physically demanding than jobs outside the camp.
+They found jobs working with dead prisoners, which was less physically demanding than working outside the camp.
 To aid in their survival, they took items from the dead, and traded those and other items with other prisoners.
-At one point, Kitty became ill with typhus; she is of the opinion that the typhus immunisation that her father managed to arrange in the Lublin Ghetto may have been responsible for her recovery.
-Throughout their imprisonment, Kitty maintained a variety of jobs, including that of night shift worker responsible for sorting through the confiscated possessions of prisoners arriving by train.
+At one point, Kitty became ill with typhus; she thinks the typhus immunisation that her father managed to arrange in the Lublin Ghetto may have been responsible for her recovery.
+Throughout their imprisonment, Kitty maintained a variety of jobs, including one as a night shift worker responsible for sorting through the confiscated possessions of prisoners arriving by train.

 Rumours began in August 1944 that Auschwitz was to be evacuated.
 Kitty's mother was selected as one of 100 prisoners to be removed from the camp.
 She saw the commandant walking and ran to him and deferentially requested that her daughter be allowed to leave the camp with her.
-The commandant obliged.
-Kitty has stated it was probably due to her mother's perfect respectful formal spoken German.
+The commandant obliged, which Kitty has stated was probably due to her mother's perfect, respectful, formal spoken German.
 So, in November 1944, Kitty was taken along with several hundred prisoners to Gross-Rosen concentration camp.
 Every day, the camp occupants were marched to a nearby town to work in the Philips electronic factory.

 In Sied Forces, the prisoners of Gross Rosen were forced on what would later be called a death march across the Sudeten mountains.
-These prisoners were chosen to be moved, rather than executed, because Albert Speer, the German armaments minister, believed the special skills these prisoners had gained at the Phillips factory would be useful in other German factories for the manufacture of "jamming transmitters and equipment for high-performance aircraft".
+They were chosen to be moved, rather than executed, because Albert Speer, the German armaments minister, believed the special skills they had gained at the Phillips factory would be useful in other German factories for the manufacture of "jamming transmitters and equipment for high-performance aircraft".

 The prisoners were eventually taken to a train station and shipped across Europe to Porta Westfalica in northwestern Germany.
 Only about 200 of the original 10,000 prisoners, including Kitty and her mother, survived the journey.

 In Porta Westfalica, the prisoners were sent to work in an underground factory.